M’Boro in a Nutshell

 Selecting your Stomping Grounds

-In the western and southwestern neighborhoods, there are tons of contemporary apartments, townhouses, and condominiums that are geared mostly towards families with kids, married couples, and non-collegiate singles.
-These units are usually a bit more pricey than the crash pads that surround campus, but they also usually offer a little extra leg room and feature more attractive amenities.
+In the western and southwestern neighborhoods, there are tons of contemporary apartments, townhouses, and condominiums.
+These units are usually a bit more pricey, but they also usually offer a little extra leg room and feature more attractive amenities.
 Often times, they are also more neatly maintained, since they attempt to attract long-term residents and not just transient leasers.

 Tips for Tenants

-Occupancy rates in Murfreesboro inevitably spike just before the fall semester, so if you’re looking for a place near campus, you should start your apartment hunt no later than early summer.
-Apartments are pretty much available near campus year-round, but the most attractive units are usually gobbled up by early July.
+Apartments are pretty much available year-round, but the most attractive units are usually gobbled up by early July.
 In other words, don’t be a giant slacker and wait until the last minute, or else you’ll miss out on the pick of the litter.

-In the other parts of town, especially the booming western neighborhoods, apartments are readily available and are just waiting for peeps like you to come claim them.
+In some parts of town, especially the booming western neighborhoods, apartments are readily available and are just waiting for peeps like you to come claim them.
 Just remember to equip yourself with a list of previous residences and references, banking account information, and proof of income.
-Many apartment managers run credit checks on prospective tenants, meanwhile, so if you have a habit of writing bad checks or using your credit card bills to hone your origami skills (instead of just paying them), you’ll likely need a co-signer (and an incredibly foolish one at that!) to score a lease in Murfreesboro.
+Many apartment managers run credit checks on prospective tenants, so you may need a co-signer to score a lease in Murfreesboro.

 Other than, just use common sense and read your lease carefully before signing it.
 Remember that a lease is an important legal document that covers everything from pet and roommate restrictions to policies regarding fees, general upkeep, and expectations of both tenants and landlords.
 Also, be sure to give your apartment a careful inspection before loading in (preferably along with an objective third party) to make sure everything is up to par.